15 great spring drives

 In Marine on St. Croix, stop for pizza, coffee or ice cream, and hike around Lake Alice in William O'Brien State Park.

 In Taylors Falls, weekend boat tours of the scenic Dalles start in May.
-Across the river, artists in and around St. Croix Falls open their studios for the Earth Arts Spring Art Tour in May.
+Across the river, artists in and around St. Croix Falls open their studios for the Earth Arts Spring Art Tour May 3-4.

 Minnesota has 10 state scenic byways, eight national scenic byways and three national-forest scenic byways.
 For more, see